TaxFoundation/data/facts-and-figures/2015/REAMDE.md

 #### Note

-Virginia’s tax is locally levied and rates vary by business and jurisdiction.
+Virginia's tax is locally levied and rates vary by business and jurisdiction.
 Approximately half of counties do not levy the tax.
 Some counties instead levy a capital stock tax.

 #### Source

 Commerce Clearing House; state revenue departments; Weldon Cooper Center for Public Service.

 ### <a id="table19"></a>Table 19.
 State and Local Sales Tax Rates

+#### Explanation of Data

 | Name | Description |
 | --- | --- |